Our top tips!

 Coping with low self-esteem

 Find your positives

-Take time to thing about the positive aspects of yourself.
+Take time to think about the positive aspects of yourself.
 Think back to the last time you felt really proud of something that you did, or a talent that you like to show off.
-Keep a note of these positives things to remind you when you’re feeling low.
+Keep a note of these positive things to remind you when you’re feeling low.